Little Stukeley: Government

 Little Stukeley is part of the civil parish of The Stukeleys, which has a parish council.
 The parish council is elected by the residents of the parish who have registered on the electoral roll; the parish council is the lowest tier of government in England.
 A parish council is responsible for providing and maintaining a variety of local services including allotments and a cemetery; grass cutting and tree planting within public open spaces such as a village green or playing fields.
 The parish council reviews all planning applications that might affect the parish and makes recommendations to Huntingdonshire District Council, which is the local planning authority for the parish.
 The parish council also represents the views of the parish on issues such as local transport, policing and the environment.
 The parish council raises its own tax to pay for these services, known as the parish precept, which is collected as part of the Council Tax.
 In 2015, The Stukeleys parish council had nine members; meetings were held on the first Monday of a month either in Great Stukeley Village Hall or in Little Stukeley Village Hall.
 On 1 April 1935 the parish of Little Stukeley was abolished to form "The Stukeleys".

 Little Stukeley was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Little Stukeley became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Little Stukeley is a part of the district ward of Alconbury and The Stukeleys and is represented on the district council by one councillor.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

 For Little Stukeley the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Little Stukeley is part of the electoral division of Huntingdon and is represented on the county council by two councillors.

 At Westminster Little Stukeley is in the parliamentary constituency of Huntingdon, and elects one Member of Parliament (MP) by the first past the post system of election.
-Little Stukeley is represented in the House of Commons by Jonathan Djanogly (Conservative).
-Jonathan Djanogly has represented the constituency since 2001.
-The previous member of parliament was John Major (Conservative) who represented the constituency between 1983 and 2001.
+Little Stukeley is represented in the House of Commons by Ben Obese-Jecty (Conservative) since 2024.
+Jonathan Djanogly represented the constituency from 2001 to 2024.
+John Major (Conservative) represented the constituency between 1983 and 2001.